cloudhead/node-static/README.md

         });
     }).listen(8080);

+### Intercepting errors & Listening #

-An optional callback can be passed as last argument, it will be called if there is an error serving the file:
+An optional callback can be passed as last argument, it will be called every time a file has been served successfully, or if there was an error serving the file:

     var fileServer = new static.Server('./public');

     require('http').createServer(function (request, response) {
         request.addListener('end', function () {
-            fileServer.serve(request, response, function (status, headers) {
+            fileServer.serve(request, response, function (err, result) {
-                sys.error("Error serving " + request.url + " - " + status);
+                if (err) { // There was an error serving the file sys.error("Error serving " + request.url + " - " + err.message);

-                response.writeHead(status, headers);
+                    // Respond to the client
+                    response.writeHead(err.status, err.headers);
                     response.end();
+                }
             });
         });
     }).listen(8080);

+Note that if you pass a callback, and there is an error serving the file, node-static *will not* respond to the client.
+This gives you the opportunity to re-route the request, or handle it differently.

+For example, you may want to interpret a request as a static request, but if the file isn't found, send it to an application.

+If you only want to *listen* for errors, you can use *event listeners*:

+    fileServer.serve(request, response).addListener('error', function (err) {
+        sys.error("Error serving " + request.url + " - " + err.message);
+    });

+With this method, you don't have to explicitly send the response back, in case of an error.

+### Options when creating an instance of `Server` #

+#### `cache` #

+Sets the `Cache-Control` header.

+example: `{ cache: 7200 }`

+Passing a number will set the cache duration to that number of seconds.
+Passing `false` will disable the `Cache-Control` header.

+> Defaults to `3600`

+#### `headers` #

+Sets response headers.

+example: `{ 'X-Hello': 'World!' }`

+> defaults to `{}`